OnAssignment/compass-interview/README.md

 # Coding Interview Assignment

-This assignment will be evaluated in two parts:
+This assignment will be used as follows:

 1. Does the code work and meet the requirements specified below?
-2. It will provide a conversation piece for the in-person portion of interviews.
+2. It may be used to provide a conversation piece for another stage of interviews.

 ## Objectives